Monday

 Uses For Hops

-Hops flowers can be used in home beer making.
+Hops flowers can be used in home brewing (beer making, which is lots of fun).
 They can also be infused in a relaxing tea.
 Hops contain potent phytoestrogens, vegetable estrogens that can help relieve the symptoms of menopause.
 The young leaves can also be used in soups.
 Young shoots can be steamed and eaten as you would asparagus spears.

-Hops are very attractive dried.
-They can also easily be made into rich and impressive looking garlands and wreaths.
+Hops are also very attractive dried.
+They can easily be made into attractive garlands and wreaths, too.

-If you want some more detailed information on growing hops, if you have home-brew in mind, becoming a hops expert might not be a bad idea, visit: Deer Island Brewery's Site
+For more detailed information on growing hops, or if you have home-brewing in mind, becoming a hops expert might not be a bad idea, visit: Deer Island Brewery's Site.

 Post a Comment